 Pancrase Flyweight Tournament Champion Yuya Wakamatsu is originally from Kagoshima, on the southernmost tip of Japan’s four main islands.
 He was an aggressive child who would get in fights for no reason, often getting into trouble with his neighbors.
 To curb his bad behavior, he began training in martial arts to release his excess energy and learn discipline.
 Wakamatsu began his training with boxing as a teenager, but soon added multiple disciplines to his regimen after watching a ONE Championship event.

-Wakamatsu would sign with ONE Championship soon thereafter, and now looks to make his mark on the global stage.
-He is considered one of the very best mixed martial arts prospects out of Japan, and rarely needs to go to the judges’ scorecards, with most of his contests ending in the very first round due to his all-action style.
+Wakamatsu signed with ONE Championship soon thereafter, and now looks to make his mark on the global stage.
+He is considered one of the very best mixed martial arts prospects out of Japan and rarely needs to go to the judges’ scorecards, with most of his contests ending in the very first round due to his all-action style.